clusterfudge/silica/docs/developer/browser_tools.md

 **Output:**
 - Screenshot saved to `.agent-scratchpad/screenshot_TIMESTAMP.png`
-- Returns file path and base64-encoded image data
+- **Returns the actual image** for Claude to view directly
-- Includes viewport dimensions and URL
+- Includes text summary with file path, viewport dimensions, and URL

 ### 2. `browser_interact`